-- Milking is done with milk (UHT milk), e.g. to ensure that the sensors can work. - This flows through a specially developed artificial udder with teats made of silicone. - The artificial udder is divided into a front and rear part so that milk flow and milk quantity can be distinguished. - As in practice, the milk does not flow evenly, but reaches a plateau after a short rise until after a set time it dries up. - Since in reality not the same amount of milk flows immediately on all four quarters, the artificial udder equipped with solenoid valves simulates the milk flow curves of a "slow milker", "fast milker" and "very fast milker".
+- Milking is done with milk (UHT milk), e.g. to ensure that the sensors can work. - This flows through a specially developed artificial udder with teats made of silicone. - The artificial udder is divided into a front and rear part so that milk flow and milk quantity can be distinguished. - As in practice, the milk does not flow evenly, but reaches a plateau after a short rise until after a set time it dries up. - Since in reality not the same amount of milk flows immediately on all four quarters, the artificial udder equipped with solenoid valves simulates the milk flow curves of a "heavy milker", "light milker" and "peak milker".